Juhu Aerodrome: Culture and media

+The first time the airport was used as a location for a Bollywood film was for the 1958 film Chalti Ka Naam Gaadi (Kishore Kumar, Madhubala) for its car race climax.
+The full film can be seen on YouTube.

-The aerodrome was used for the opening scene of Slumdog Millionaire and can be seen in subsequent scenes as well.
+The aerodrome was also used for the opening scene of Slumdog Millionaire and can be seen in subsequent scenes as well.
 Part of the climax of the 2008 film A Wednesday was shot here.
 The aerodrome was referred to as Juhu Aviation Base in this particular film.
 The climax of Hindustan Ki Kasam was also shot here in 1999.
 A scene from movie Zameen starring Ajay Devgn and Abhishek Bachchan also shot here.
 Movie Sabse Bada Khiladi starring Akshay Kumar was also shot on Juhu Airport.
 Mostly all climax scenes were shot here.